 Report a Pothole

-You can report a pothole by emailing us the location and severity of the problem.
+You can report a pothole by reporting the location and severity of the problem.

 Pavement Condition Reports